mahuena/InstaAllergyFinal/README.md

 2. Open your favorite web browser and go to this address: [http://localhost:9002](http://localhost:9002)

-You should now see the AllergySafe app running right on your computer!
+You should now see the InstaAllergy app running right on your computer!